 - two – three green grapes (cut to make the tail, eyes, and eyebrows)

 - two small blueberries (pupils)

-Give your child’s favorite oatmeal or porridge a sweet Bunny Face by placing into a cup with saucer.
+Make your child’s favorite oatmeal in a cup and make a sweet Bunny Face.
 Next, use two slices of apples to make the ears, two chocolate chips for the eyes, and several almond slices to make the whiskers.
 A Drizzle of chocolate syrup creates the nose and mouth and a dot of orange marmalade (or two golden raisins) highlight the bunny’s cheeks.
 Add a few fresh strawberries on the side for garnish.

 This list of Easter Bunny Breakfast Ideas wouldn’t be complete without this charming Bunny Breakfast Sandwich!